ttiny/deploy/README.md

 - `*` for project or branch will not work without `repo` configuration.
 This means it can not be used for `docker` or `pod` without `repo`.
 - Would be nice to be able to configure the path to rocker-compose.
+- Add install instructions for running from Docker.

 Authors
 -------